-We believe we have the opportunity to increase sales within our existing customer base through increased usage of our platform and the cross-selling of additional products and solutions.
-For the three months ended March 31, 2022, our Net Dollar Retention Rate was 107%, demonstrating our ability to expand within our existing customer base.
-In order for us to continue to increase revenue within our customer base, we will need to maintain engineering-level customer support and continue to introduce new products and features as well as innovative new use cases that are tailored to our customers' needs.
+We are focused on increasing sales within our existing customer base through increased usage of our platform and the cross-selling of additional products and solutions.
+We especially see an upsell opportunity in introducing to our existing customers the new products that we launched in the most recent years: Webinars, Events, and Virtual Classrooms.
+For the three months ended June 30, 2022, our Net Dollar Retention Rate was 100%.
+In order for us to increase revenue within our customer base, we will also need to maintain engineering-level customer support and continue to introduce new products and features as well as innovative new use cases that are tailored to our customers' needs.